Matilda Bickers: Activism

 In 2014, Bickers and coworker Amy Pitts filed a lawsuit against their then-place of employment, Casa Diablo, suing for back wages, misclassification, and battery.

 While the lawsuit drew on, Bickers joined a coalition of sex workers, social workers, and lobbyists who were trying to write protections for strippers into law.
 These efforts became reality in HB 3059, which established a Bureau of Labor and Industries hotline for live entertainers in Oregon, a hotline which Bickers became the first (and last) to staff in December 2015.

 In the interim Bickers also started the street outreach project STROLL, strollpdx.org, funded in part by Cascade AIDS Project with support from Abeni, a Southern California sex workers' rights org run by Meg Vallee Muñoz, and put on "$pread the Love", the first of what would become the Art by Tarts annual art show featuring art by sex workers from around the world.

 In February 2016 Bickers and other members of STROLL testified, at the Oregon State Capitol against legislation that would have made receiving shelter, services, or goods from funds derived from prostitution a crime.

-Bickers has guest lectured at Brock University (2015), Portland Community College (2016), and Portland State University (2015-2019).
+Bickers has guest lectured at Brock University (2015), Portland Community College (2016), and Portland State University (2015-2023).

 STROLL

 In July 2016, Bickers and Logan of We Are Dancers presented a lecture and workshop on labor exploitation and the misclassification of dancers at the Desiree Alliance Conference.

 The Fifth Annual Portland Sex Workers' Art Show was hosted by PICA, the Portland Institute of Contemporary Art, in November 2019.
 The first week of the show offered sex worker-only publishing workshops, a lecture by long time US sex worker activist Emi Koyama on the history of sex worker activism in the Pacific Northwest and in particular the effects of rising rents and NIMBYism; a multi-generational panel of sex workers from all areas of the industry discussion sex and power, performances by US-based artists Juicebox, Dee Lyrium, and Philip Edward King, and a final panel on art and activism.

 STROLL were Artists-in-Residence throughout the winter, hosting SWOP Behind Bars letter writing nights as well as a community meal and, on December 17, a memorial for International Day to End Violence Against Sex Workers.

 Working It, a zine of sex worker writing and art, ran from 2015-2019, at first quarterly, and then biannually.
-It will be published as an anthology in 2022.
+It was published as an anthology in 2023 on PM Press.